kevglass/propel-js/README.md

 More added as time permits.

-## Dusk Compatible
+## Rune Compatible

-This was built to support physics in networked games on the [Dusk Platform](https://developers.dusk.gg)
+This was built to support physics in networked games on the [Rune Platform](https://developers.rune.ai)

 ## Credits